daniviga/latitude5450/README.md

 ### WWAN module

-The Dell Latitude E5*50 could have a "Dell Wireless 5809e Gobi™ 4G LTE Mobile Broadband Card" WWAN module.
-It's based on the Qualcomm Gobi™.
+Dell Latitude E5*50 laptops could have a "Dell Wireless 5809e Gobi™ 4G LTE Mobile Broadband Card" WWAN module installed.
+This WWAN device is based on the Qualcomm Gobi™.

 |   |   |
 |---|---|